Here Is The Vibrantly Stunning, Yellow-Throated Central American Songbird Who Is More Often Heard Than Seen

 What a colorful eye ring...

-Reproducing seasons for these birds fluctuate and this is dependent upon where they reside.
-They construct a nest that is cup-molded with twigs and greenery, then it is fortified with mud.
+The breeding seasons for these birds fluctuate, depending on where they reside.
+They construct a cup-shaped nest with twigs and greenery, which is then fortified with mud.

 Want to join me?

-The nest is built 1m/1,50 meters above the ground and it is covered among thick vegetation, stowed away from unwanted eyes.
-Two blue-white eggs with grayish markings are laid by the female spotted Nightingale thrush.
+The nest is built 1m/1.50 meters above the ground and is covered among thick vegetation, hidden from unwanted eyes.
+Two blue-white eggs with grayish markings are laid by the female Spotted Nightingale Thrush.

 Hey, little one...

 The eggs are then brooded for 12-15 days.
-However, when the chicks are hatched, the two parents take care of the chicks' feeding.
+However, when the chicks hatch, both parents take care of feeding them.

-The young chicks will, in any case, be with their folks for around a month until they are completely fledged.
+The young chicks will, in any case, stay with their parents for around a month until they are fully fledged.

 Time to watch...